 While many menstruating women accept pain as a normal part of the cycle, it doesn’t have to be that way.
-Dysmenorrhea is treatable, and women have options for managing their pain.
+Dysmenorrhea is treatable, and people with periods have options for managing their pain.
 This article describes how herbs like dong quai offer a natural solution for reducing period cramps.

 For the most part, NSAIDs do a good job at treating dysmenorrhea.
-It’s estimated they relieve period pain in about 80% of women.7 While effective, NSAIDs come with side effects.
+It’s estimated they relieve pain in about 80% of people with periods.7 While effective, NSAIDs come with potential side effects.
 These include stomach pain, constipation, diarrhea, gas, heartburn, nausea, vomiting, and dizziness, though more serious side effects are possible.8

-About 15% of women who suffer from dysmenorrhea do not respond to, or are intolerant to, drugs like NSAIDs.
-In these women, oral contraceptives (i.e. birth control) are often used as a second-line therapy.9 While these drugs can also be effective at reducing period pain, a large study confirmed the long-suspected linkage between oral contraceptive use and the risk of venous thromboembolism—blood clots in deep, important veins.10
+About 15% of people who suffer from dysmenorrhea do not respond to, or are intolerant to, drugs like NSAIDs.
+For these people, oral contraceptives (i.e. birth control) are often used as a second-line therapy.9 While these drugs can also be effective at reducing period pain, a large study confirmed the long-suspected linkage between oral contraceptive use and the risk of venous thromboembolism—blood clots in deep, important veins.10

 While NSAIDs have only been around for the last 100 years or so, various traditional Chinese medicines have been supporting health for centuries.
 The tradition is still alive today; approximately 60% of the world’s population is dependent almost entirely on plants as medication for all health problems,11 including menstrual disorders.12